 We've made an effort to provide the information in a clear and useful format.
 While our customers appreciate a well-designed publication, most are concerned about costs.
-We produced and mailed this report for approximately \$0.35 cents per copy.
+Therefore we continue to provide a quality report at an affordable price similar to last year's \$0.62 per copy.